jbnerd/jbnerd.github.io/_pages/BITSACM.md

 {{ page.excerpt | markdownify }}

+# BITSACM

-# The Machine Learning Experience - A Hands-on Lecture series.
+## The Machine Learning Experience - A Hands-on Lecture series.
 <small>Mar 2017</small>

 <p>Delivered a lecture and conducted a Hands on coding sessions for enthusiasts new to Machine Learning.
 Find the code used in the session <a href="https://github.com/jbnerd/The_Machine_Learning_Experience">here</a>.</p>